Officer, State Policy, Strengthening Public Sector Retirement Systems

 - Engage influential stakeholders to build the support necessary to enact reform.

-This position, based in Pew’s Washington, DC, office, reports to the manager, state policy, and has a set time frame that could be extended based on the success of the program, funding sources, and board decisions on continued support.
+The position, based in Pew’s Washington, D.C., office, reports to the senior manager, state policy, strengthening public sector retirement systems.
+The position has a set time frame that could be extended based on the success of the program, funding sources, and board decisions on continued support.

-- Manage and provide intensive technical assistance to states and cities engaged with the project and its partners, including high-quality data analysis, development of evidence-based policy options, and effective policy maker and stakeholder education of proposed policies and practices.
+- Oversee and manage intensive technical assistance to states and cities engaged with the project and its partners, including high-quality data and financial analysis, development of evidence-based policy options, and effective policymaker and stakeholder education of proposed policies and practices.

-- Identify and develop relationships with respected policy makers and stakeholders in the field and seek out potential partnerships to advance the project’s agenda and expertise.
+- Identify, develop, and maintain relationships with respected policymakers and stakeholders in the field and seek out potential partnerships to advance the project’s agenda and expertise.

-- Collaborate with and direct associates and senior associates who are providing technical assistance to states and cities.
+- Provide direction to associates and senior associates who are supporting technical assistance to states and cities;

-- Maintain and continue to develop an understanding of emerging public-sector retirement and benefits system issues by monitoring publications and participating in conferences, seminars, and other professional development activities.
+- Maintain and continue to develop an understanding of emerging public sector retirement and benefits systems issues by monitoring publications and participating in conferences, seminars and other professional development activities.